 - Health Assessment

-Applicants meeting the minimum qualifications are given a written examination provided and scored by an outside vendor.
-A study guide will be made available to each of those applicants.
-The test is designed to evaluate the applicants in the following areas –
+Applicants meeting the minimum qualifications are given a written examination that is provided and scored by an outside vendor.
+A study guide is made available to applicants.
+The test is designed to evaluate the applicants in the following areas:

 - Practical, interpersonal, and self-awareness skills